-- Authority and Group's financial statements that have been prepared by management with the oversight of those charged with governance (the Audit and Risk Assurance committee); and - Value for Money arrangements in place at the Authority for securing economy, efficiency and effectiveness in your use of resources.
+Authority and Group's financial statements that have been prepared by management with the oversight of those charged with governance (the Audit and Risk Assurance committee); and appointing us as auditor of Sandwell MBC.
+We draw your attention to both of these documents on the PSAA website.
+Our audit approach is based on a thorough understanding of the Authority's business and is risk based.

+• Value for Money arrangements in place at the Authority for securing economy, efficiency and effectiveness in your use of resources.